 - Blog posts

 - External articles and guest posts

 Next, evaluate each piece with a critical eye.
 Note pieces that receive the most and least social shares, and which garner the most and least amount of traffic.
-Are there pieces you can repurpose to use on other channels?
+Are there pieces with great existing content already that you can repurpose to use on other channels?